 Worcester Spirit Mark

-The Bronze Award itself represents a set of minimum standards in children's and youth work which it is hoped all parishes will want to be working towards.
-There will be parishes who are going further in the way they include and welcome children and young people and this is to be applauded and celebrated, both within the parish and within the diocese through the awarding of the Silver and/or Gold awards.
+The Bronze Worcester Spirit Mark itself represents a set of minimum standards in children's and youth work which it is hoped all parishes will want to be working towards.
+There will be parishes who are going further in the way they include and welcome children and young people and this is to be applauded and celebrated, both within the parish and within the diocese through the awarding of the Silver and/or Gold Worcester Spirit Marks.

-On completion of this booklet, parishes will be sent the Silver/Gold booklet.
-If, in addition, a parish can say 'yes' to all the statements contained in the Silver sections of the standards then that parish will qualify for the Silver Award and similarly for the Gold Award.
+On completion of this booklet, parishes will be sent the Silver booklet.
+If, in addition, a parish can say 'yes' to all the statements contained in the Silver sections of the standards then that parish will qualify for the Silver Worcester Spirit Mark and similarly for the Gold Worcester Spirit Mark.

-Help and support to achieve the standards as set out here will be readily available from the Diocesan Youth and Children's Officers (see below for contact details), as well as from contacts within your own deanery as a network of volunteers is established across the Diocese to support the Worcester Spirit Mark Award scheme and assist with the sharing of good practice.
+Help and support to achieve the standards as set out here will be readily available from the Diocesan Youth and Children's Officers (see below for contact details).

 What sort of things does it cover?